Kramer84/otaf/README.md

 ## 🤝 Contributing

 We welcome contributions!
 Whether you're reporting a bug, suggesting a feature, or submitting a pull request, your help is appreciated.
-There is still a lot of work to do to handle a broader variety of cases, and being the product of 3 years of PhD, the style may not be the most adapted yet for the easy inclusion of new feature types and/or form defects, and legacy code (for experimental stuff like neural-network based surrogate models).
+There is still significant work to do to support a broader variety of cases.
+As the product of three years of PhD research, some parts of the code may not yet be fully optimized for adding new feature types or handling form defects.
+Legacy code for experimental tools, such as neural network-based surrogate models, may also require further refinement.

 ---